-Hi James, thank you for agreeing to discuss API security trends and share your thoughts with our community.
-You are an independent expert and entrepreneur in the software industry with a strong focus on APIs.
-You also created LaunchAny, a consulting firm that specializes in digital transformation through APIs, microservices, cloud-native architecture, containerization and serverless, IoT, and edge computing.
-I would like to discuss key elements for a successful API security strategy in the digital era.
+This week we discuss API security trends with a community, James Higginbotham, an independent expert and entrepreneur in the software industry with a strong focus on APIs.
+James also created LaunchAny, a consulting firm that specializes in digital transformation through APIs, microservices, cloud-native architecture, containerization and serverless, IoT, and edge computing.
+In this post, we discuss key elements for a successful API security strategy in the digital era.

 We all agree that APIs are building blocks for digital transformation of organizations in all industries.
 But with the rising number of cyber-attacks and data breaches, APIs are an emerging vulnerability because of today’s more sophisticated threats.
 What is the strategy for an organization to take, in order to face these challenges and protect their entire API ecosystem?